-AMBERS assigns three types of ratings:
+AMBERS assigns four types of ratings:

 - Financial Strength Ratings (FSRs) These are an independent opinion of an insurer's financial strength and ability to meet its ongoing insurance policy and contract obligations.
 This type of rating is assigned to insurance companies. - Issuer Credit Ratings (ICR) These are an independent opinion of the ability of an issuer or entity to meet its ongoing financial obligations and can be issued on either a long or short-term basis.
 This rating is assigned to insurance companies and their related holding companies as well as other legal entities authorised to issue financial obligations. - Issue Credit Ratings (IR) These are an independent opinion of credit quality assigned to issues that gauges the ability to meet the terms of the obligation and can be issued on a long or short-term basis.
 An Issue Credit Rating assigned to a specific issue is an opinion of the ability to meet the ongoing financial obligations to security holders when due.
-This type of rating is assigned to the securities issued by entities rated by AM Best.
+This type of rating is assigned to the securities issued by entities rated by AM Best. - National Scale Ratings (NSRs) These are a relative measure of creditworthiness in a specific local jurisdiction that is issued on a long-term basis and derived exclusively by mapping the NSR from a corresponding global ICR using a transition chart.
+This type of rating is assigned to insurance companies, insurance operating holding companies and holding companies, as well as special purpose entities established for the issuance or other financial purpose.
+AMBERS began offering NSRs in 2023.